MicrosoftDocs/bingmaps-docs/BingMaps/coverage/geographic-coverage.md

 Bing Maps supports truck routing in the countries/regions indicated in the table below.

 > [!NOTE]
-> Not all truck restrictions may be supported or apply to all countries.
+> Not all truck restrictions may be supported or apply to all countries/regions.

 ## Geocoding